Leaves of Absence

 • If the sick leave is not foreseeable, the employee, or another person on the employee’s behalf, must notify the supervisor or department head no later than one hour after the scheduled start of the workday, unless instructed otherwise by the supervisor or department head.

-Period of continuous
+Period of continuous service to date of illness:

 Less than one year